dotnet/docs-aspire/docs/components-overview.md

 ## Explore a sample component workflow

 .NET Aspire components streamline the process of consuming popular services and platforms.
 For example, consider the **.NET Aspire Application**  template.
 With this template, you get the [AppHost](app-host-overview.md) and [ServiceDefaults](service-defaults.md) projects.
-Imagine that you have a need for a Worker Service project to perform some database processing.
+Imagine that you have a need for a worker service to perform some database processing.
 You could use the [.NET Aspire PostgreSQL component](database/postgresql-component.md) to connect to and utilize a PostgreSQL database.
 The database could be hosted on-prem or in a cloud service such as Azure, AWS, or GCP.
 The following steps demonstrate how to integrate this component into your app:

-1. In the component consuming (Worker Service) project, install the [Aspire.Npgsql](https://www.nuget.org/packages/Aspire.Npgsql) NuGet package.
+1. In the component consuming (worker service) project, install the [Aspire.Npgsql](https://www.nuget.org/packages/Aspire.Npgsql) NuGet package.

     # [.NET CLI](#tab/dotnet-cli)